 Has the space impacted the work and the way it’s been presented?

 The space always dictates the format of a show.
-In this case of course the two installation works have been the most effected by the particular qualities of the space.
-In previous iterations, Sean Whittaker’s work has been shown in a vertical format, but in this space it had to be horizontal.
+In this case of course the two-installation works have been the most effected by the particular qualities of the space.
+In previous iterations, Sean Whittaker’s work has been shown in a vertical format, but in this space, it had to be horizontal.
 Devika Bilimoria’s work needed a black box, which took a few complicated measures to achieve, and the size of Gallery 3 has a very particular effect on the viewer as they see the very small and delicate work within the generous amount of darkness around it.

 You’re currently working as Senior Curator and Collection Manager for the Jewish Museum of Australia, managing a collection of 20,000 artworks.
 What’s the day-to-day work of a curator in a space like that, with such a large collection to maintain and choose from?

 It is a challenge!
 The museum is really ambitious and so everyone works at a pretty rapid pace.
 I have only been at the museum since April last year, so I have been working with our in-house curator and external curators on the shows that were already locked in.
 I am just starting to develop a major temporary show for 2018 that will draw on the collection.
 Day to day there is a constant flow of problem solving, fine-tuning and schedule management in relation to exhibitions, as well as managing enquiries from the community.
-In terms of collection management I have been working really hard to design and implement an online database that will allow people to search our collection through a link from the museum’s new website.
+In terms of collection management, I have been working really hard to design and implement an online database that will allow people to search our collection through a link from the museum’s new website.
 This process has involved imaging the collection and researching key items, themes and sub-collections, which has allowed me to get to know the collection quite well.

 What else are you working on in 2017?

 The Jewish Museum has a blockbuster exhibition coming up later this year, a touring show from the Jewish Museum London that celebrates the life and music of Amy Winehouse, whose family is of Russian Jewish heritage.
-I am on the board of SEVENTH Gallery so I’ll also be contributing to their exhibition program and stepping in as acting Gallery Manager for four months mid-year.
-I am always on the lookout for new opportunities and projects and now that 'Media Hype' is up I can start to think about my next independent show.
+I am on the board of SEVENTH Gallery, so I’ll also be contributing to their exhibition program and stepping in as acting Gallery Manager for four months mid-year.
+I am always on the lookout for new opportunities and projects and now that ‘Media Hype’ is up I can start to think about my next independent show.

-c3 Contemporary Art Space's February Exhibition is on now until Sunday 26 February.
+c3 Contemporary Art Space’s February Exhibition is on now until Sunday 26 February.
 Gallery hours are Wednesday – Sunday, 10am – 5pm.
-For more information, see our What's On page.